MaibornWolff/bridgekeeper/README.md

 3. `kubectl apply -f example/deployment-ok.yaml` will be accepted because the docker image tag uses a specific version

 Constraints are not namespaced and apply to the entire cluster unless `target.namespaces` or `target.excludedNamespaces` are used to filter namespaces.
 To completely exclude a namespace from bridgekeeper label it with `bridgekeeper/ignore`.
 If you use the helm chart to install bridgekeeper you can set the option `bridgekeeper.ignoreNamespaces` to a list of namespaces that should be labled and it will be done during initial install (by default it will label the `kube-*` namespaces).

+### Mutations

+Aside from deciding if an object is allowed or should be rejected policies can also modify (called mutate in Kubernetes speak) the object prior to it being applied in kubernetes.
+Common examples are automatically adding proxy information to pods or adding labels to deployments to help with cost distribution.

+Mutations are implemented very lightweight in bridgekeeper.
+Instead of generating patches a rule can simply modify the object (which is just a nested python structure) and return that object along with the admission decision.
+Bridgekeeper will take care to generate the JSON patches that are needed for Kubernetes.

+To mutate the object the validate function must return a tuple of boolean, string, object/dict.
+If the object is rejected the mutations are ignored.
+If you do not want to return a reason just return `None`.

 ### Auditing